A look back into our past…

 2019

 After nearly 30 years, Old Creek Ranch finally has vines growing on the property.
-In late 2018 and into spring 2019, eight acres with Pinot Gris, Sauvignon Blanc, Viognier, and Albariño were planted.
-Late 2019 will see work begin on preparing an additional five acres where Syrah, Grenache, Sangiovese, and Tempranillo will be planted.
+In late 2018 and into spring 2019, eight acres with Pinot Gris and Sauvignon Blanc were planted.
+In 2021, several acres of Grenache were planted with the first harvest in 2024.

 Join our email list and keep up to date on what’s happening at the Ranch.
 You don’t want to miss out!